zhangchenghao228/DCMADRL/README.md

 ## Notes

-- The experiments are conducted on an EnergyPlus–Python co-simulation platform.
+- The EnergyPlus–Python co-simulation framework is integrated into this repository.
-- EnergyPlus (v23.2) is required for running the simulation.
+- EnergyPlus (v23.2) is required to run the simulations.